buddywhitman/cryptonite-tp/week3.md

 ## GDB Baby Step 1
 ### Solution
-I loaded the given file in the `gdb	` debugger and disassembled `main`, which revealed that the value `0x86342` was stored in `eax` at the end of the program, which I explicitly converted into the `int` data type using `py`
+I loaded the given file in the `gdb	` debugger and disassembled `main`, which revealed that the value `0x86342` was stored in `eax` at the end of the program, which I explicitly converted into the `int` data type using `python3` and found the required flag.

 ### Flag
 `picoCTF{549698}`